Offices Financial Aid FAQ

 No. The financial aid office at Marlboro College will not request a copy of a tax return.
 However, if your FAFSA has been selected for federal verification you may be required to submit a federal tax return transcript.
 A certain percentage of FAFSA’s are randomly selected for the verification process.
 We will notify the student if he/she has been selected for federal verification and we will list the information you will need to provide.

 The custodial parent, also called a dependent parent (and their current spouse) must complete the FAFSA.
 We do not require any information from a non-custodial parent.

 Who is eligible for financial aid?

-Students that provide Marlboro College with a valid FAFSA are eligible to be considered for financial aid.
-The information provided on the FAFSA will be used to determine an individual student’s eligibility.
+If you provide Marlboro College with a valid FAFSA you are are eligible to be considered for financial aid.
+The information provided on the FAFSA will be used to determine your eligibility.

 Am I an independent student?

 The FAFSA will determine your dependency status.
 You will be asked questions when you complete the FAFSA that enables the Department of Education to determine if you are a dependent or independent student.
 (Your dependency status for financial aid may not be the same as your dependency status as determined by the IRS for tax reporting purposes.)
-An Independent student is defined as anyone born before 1/1/1988; a military veteran; orphan or ward of the court since the age 13; can document they are homeless; married; or who has dependents other than a spouse, who receive more than 1/2 of their support from the student.
+An independent student is defined as: anyone born before 1/1/1988; a military veteran; anyone orphan or ward of the court since the age 13; someone who can document they are homeless; and anyone who is married, or who has dependents other than a spouse, who receive more than 1/2 of their support from the student.
 Dependent students wanting to request a professional judgment dependency override should contact the financial aid office.

 Does Marlboro College offer merit scholarships?